ModestGoblin/amqp-specs/event-streams/src/event-streams-v1.0-wd01.md

 requested or assigned partition is available.

-Partition-bound links provide the consumer with the assurance that all transfers belong to the given partition, which is desireable when the partitioning model extends into resources beyond the event log.
+Partition-bound links provide the consumer with the assurance that all transfers belong to the given partition, which is desirable when the partitioning model extends into resources beyond the event log.

 The binding of a producer or consumer to a partition is negotiated using